 A CAUSE WORTH REMEMBERING

-In other words, your contribution to this effort will never be spent.
+Fundraising continues, of course, and your contribution to this effort will never be spent.
 Instead, it will earn income and that will be used to fight such things as Alzheimer’s disease, Parkinson’s disease, dementia and dyslexia in young people.

 Blue envelopes for your contribution are available at 2140 Walkley Rd. and our SRCF representative, Ill Bro Sam Kalinowsky, Past Active Member, will be glad to help you to do your part.